-Tiny Greenland Village Could Be Wiped Out By Tsunami If 11-Million Ton Iceberg Calves
+Tiny Greenland Village Could Be Wiped Out By Tsunami If 11 Million-Ton Iceberg Calves

 “There are cracks and holes that make us fear it can calve any time,” another village council member, Susanne Eliassen, told the local newspaper Sermitsiaq.

 According to The Weather Channel, Dr. Anna Hogg, a glaciologist at the University of Leeds, says many were surprised to learn that most of the residents of Innaarsuit don’t know how to swim.
-She points out that freezing water conditions almost year round aren’t exactly conducive to swimming, however, saying:
+She points out that freezing water conditions almost year-round isn’t exactly conducive to swimming.

 “There’s only one swimming pool in Greenland.
 It’s in Nuuk, which is much further down the coast than this village that we’re talking about.
 If you think about it, why would they be able to swim?
 The ocean water is just so cold; you can’t even put your toe in without it being unbearably freezing.”

 Just last June, an earthquake triggered a tsunami near the village of Nuugaatsiaq.
-Eleven homes were washed away, eleven people injured, and four more people perished.
+Eleven homes were washed away, 11 people injured, and four more people perished.
 The memory is still clear in most villagers’ minds.

 As mentioned by an expert from the Danish Meteorological Institute, satellite data reveals that the iceberg spans about 650 feet in width and shows exposed ice almost 300 feet above the waterline.
-Just off the Innaarsuit coastline, a Danish Royal Navy ship is standing by in case a full evac is needed.
+Just off the Innaarsuit coastline, a Danish Royal Navy ship is standing by in case a full evacuation is needed.